Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-bookswap-besties-v2-even-bestier/docs/SCOPE.md

 - Users must be able to list books and specify transaction type.
 - System matches based on wishlist and available inventory.
 - Swap matching must support unequal-value combinations.
+(Phase 2)
 - Ratings and condition affect matching and display.
 - Counter-offer system is limited to 3 exchanges per negotiation.
+(Phase 2)
 - Shipping is calculated using mocked location and weight data.
 - All data is stored in a relational DB and modeled with an ERD.